CarlieHamilton/Carlies-Dotfiles-n-Settings/README.md

 This is so cool, I love this and couldn't survive without the emoji

-Istructions for installation in the [github](https://github.com/maoschanz/emoji-selector-for-gnome), but at this point in time just need to click my emoji header up there ⬆️ and that will lead to installation 😀 🎉
+Instructions for installation in the [github](https://github.com/maoschanz/emoji-selector-for-gnome), but at this point in time just need to click my emoji header up there ⬆️ and that will lead to installation 😀 🎉

 ### [Git Open](https://github.com/paulirish/git-open)